 I always liked having senior laden teams.
 Seniors were my comfort zone…they were battle tested, knew our system, and had proven their loyalty to our program.
 But most of all, I firmly believed it always meant a little more to you when you know it’s your last time around the block.
 “Next year” can be two of the most enabling words a coach or athlete can utter and can set a dangerous precedent for any program.
-As the Head Coach, it was my responsibility to make sure that I always stayed in the present and gave each senior class my best effort as well as doing my best to maximum our chances to win that year.
+As the Head Coach, it was my responsibility to make sure that I always stayed in the present and gave each senior class my best effort as well as doing my best to maximize our chances to win that year.
 Out of loyalty to our seniors, I never believed in “playing for next year”.

 Most years, we had between 2-5 seniors on our team but I had teams with as few as 1 senior and as many as 8.
 Whatever the case may have been, the tradition of our program dictated that the primary role of leadership fell upon our seniors and I would expect more of them than the underclassmen.
 It was the seniors job to pass on our culture and I knew they all took this responsibility seriously.
 They never wanted to be the class that didn’t measure up to the expectations of our program.
 Without a doubt, I believe it was this part of our culture that helped our program to maintain high expectations despite fluctuations in talent level.
 When a senior class was passed the torch, they never wanted to let down the ones that had come before them.
 The road had been paved for them by their predecessors and it was their job to do the same.